Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

         the front end of a WeChat mini-program using JavaScript and Wechat Devtools
-      - Data Analysis & Strategic Planning: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy; implemented UI enhancements and functionality optimizations in mini-programs to boost user engagement.
+      - Data Analysis & Strategic Planning: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy; implemented UI enhancements and functionality optimizations in mini-programs to boost user engagement

   - position: Director
     company_name: News Agency of Southern University of Science and Technology